Apache James

-Apache James, a.k.a.
-Java Apache Mail Enterprise Server or some variation thereof, is an open source SMTP and POP3 mail transfer agent and NNTP news server written entirely in Java.
+Apache James, or Java Apache Mail Enterprise Server, is an open source SMTP and POP3 mail transfer agent written entirely in Java.
 James is maintained by contributors to the Apache Software Foundation, with initial contributions by Serge Knystautas.
-IMAP support has been added as of preview version 3.0-M2, which now requires Java 1.5 or later.
+IMAP support was added in 2010 in version 3.0-M2 (released as stable 3.0.0 in 2017), and JMAP support in version 3.6.0 in 2021.
+In 2021 open source company Linagora upgraded the government system providing email for every citizen of Estonia to use Apache James.

 The James project manages the Apache Mailet API which defines "matchers" and "mailets".
 These allow users to write their own mail-handling code, such as to update a database, build a message archive, or filter spam.
 A matcher is used to classify messages based on some criteria, and then determines whether the message should be passed to an appropriate mailet for processing.
 Mailets are so-called due to their conceptual similarity to a servlet, and arose because Sun Microsystems declined a proposal to include mail-handling in the servlet implementation.
 James ships with a variety of pre-written matchers and mailets to serve common tasks.
 Many sets of mailets and matchers can be combined to produce sophisticated and complex functional behaviour.

 The Apache James project also produces pure Java libraries for implementing Sender Policy Framework (SPF), the Sieve mail filtering language, and parsing MIME content streams, independent of Sun's JavaMail API.